ammsa23/ammsa23.github.io/_teaching/stat110.md

 type: "Undergraduate"
 permalink: /teaching/stat110
 venue: "Harvard Statistics Department"
-date: 2021
 location: "Cambridge, MA"
 ---

-I co-taught this course with Kavya Shah.
+I co-taught this course with Kavya Shah in during the Fall 2021 term.
 Together, we prepared materials for and led a discussion section, held joint office hours, and graded problem sets and exams.

 Description
 ======